tastyigniter/docs/installation.md

 This Cron will call the command scheduler every minute.
 When executing the `schedule:run` command, TastyIgniter will assess your scheduled tasks and run the tasks that are due.

 > Task Scheduling is how scheduling time-based tasks are managed in TastyIgniter.
-Several core features of TastyIgniter, such as checking for updates, use the scheduler.
+Several core features of TastyIgniter,
+> such as assigning orders and checking for updates, use the scheduler.

 ### Setting up the queue daemon

 By default, the queue in TastyIgniter is synchronous and will attempt to run tasks such as sending emails in real time.
-This behaviour can be set to an asynchronous method by changing the `default` parameter in the `config/queue.php`.
+This behaviour can be set to an asynchronous method by updating the `QUEUE_CONNECTION` variable in your application's `.env` file.

-If you are using the `database` queue, it is a good idea to run the queue process as a daemon service.
+It is a good idea to run the queue process as a daemon service.
 Use the following
 command:

 ```bash